 Science of an Italian meringue

-If your familiar with making foams from egg whites this process should look very familiar.
+If you are familiar with making foams from egg whites this process should look very familiar.
 You whip up egg whites until it’s nice and fluffy.
-During this whipping process air gets incorporated into the egg white in a lot of small air bubbles.
-If you would do this to water, these would collapse again almost immediately, however, egg whites contain a lot of proteins.
+During this whipping process air gets incorporated into the egg whites.
+Egg whites contain a lot of proteins.
 These proteins will sit around the air bubbles and prevent the air bubbles from coming together and thus collapsing.

 Sugar helps stabilizing an egg white foam.
 The sugar will make the water (which sits in between the air bubbles) slightly more viscous and thus stronger.
 Of course, sugar also strongly influences the taste of the meringue.